SPORTING SCHOOLS

-Orienteering is part treasure hunt, part amazing race.
+Orienteering is part adventure, part amazing race.
 You go at your own pace, usually on your own but sometimes in pairs or small groups.
-It is as much a mental activity as a physical one – hence it appeals to ‘non-sporting’ people and those who are not interested in traditional team sports, where players can be left ‘on the bench’ or take little part in game play.
+You can run, walk or even take part on a mountain bike.
+It is as much a mental activity as a physical one and unlike traditional team sports, where players can be left ‘on the bench’ or take little part in game play, everyone can actively participate.

 Orienteering can be conducted outdoors and indoors.
-It caters for all ages from 4 years through to 95 years, for all levels of fitness, for walkers as well as runners.
+It caters for all ages from 4 years through to 90 years plus and for all levels of fitness, walk or run, you decide.
+Check out our Go Orienteering pages for more information about the different types of orienteering.

 How will Orienteering Australia help your school offer Orienteering?